World Toilet Day – 19th November

 Toilets play an important role in creating a powerful economy and enhancing health and preserving the dignity and safety of people (especially girls and women).
 According to the World Health Organization in 2015, about 2.4 billion people are living without adequate sanitation and one in ten had no choice but to defecate in the open.

-Every year a new theme is chosen for World Toilet Day by the United Nation and the theme for 2020 is “Sustainable sanitation and climate change.”
+Every year a new theme is chosen for World Toilet Day by the United Nation and the theme for 2021 is “Who cares about toilets?”